haktansuren/wp-handl-utm-grabber/readme.txt

 1. Append UTM variables to all URLs automatically.

 == Changelog ==
+= 2.5.10 =
+* Bugfix: Fix for append UTM variables to all the links: it was adding the UTMs even though the feature is turned off.

 = 2.5.9 =
 * Bugfix: Initialize SERVER variables and fix nav_menu_link_attributes